cleanflight/blackbox-tools/Readme.md

 "start render" button on the right to begin rendering the output.

 ## Building tools
+If you just want to download some prebuilt versions of these tools, head to the "releases" tab on the GitHub page.
+However, if you want to build your own binaries, or you're on Linux where we haven't provided binaries, please read on.

 The `blackbox_decode` tool for turning binary flight logs into CSV doesn't depend on any libraries, so can be built by running `make obj/blackbox_decode`.
 You can add the resulting `obj/blackbox_decode` program to your system path to make it easier to run.